syncfusion-content/asp.netmvc-docs/aspnetmvc/OlapChart/Getting-Started.md

    N>
    >
-   > 1. Follow the following order while adding scripts and styles.
+   > 1. Follow the given order while adding scripts and styles.
    > 2. Apart from the cdn files rest of them can be acquired from the following location
    > C:\Users\<UserName>\AppData\Local\Syncfusion\EssentialStudio\<Version>\JavaScript\assets\